danielaX21/danielaX21/README.md

 ---
 # Why am I here?

 I’m here to build, collaborate, and innovate.
-If you're working on something mind-bendingly cool, let’s talk—I promise I won't refactor your code (immediately). 🚀
+If you're working on something mind-bendingly cool, let’s talk—I’ll bring the good ideas.